Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Description of the procedure

-\paragraph{Strategy.} The strategy for the two-dimensional optimistic search can be broken down in the following three steps: \begin{description} \item[Initialization:] Initialize~$h_\old$ and~$h_\new$ to~$-\infty$ and set some arbitrary index~$k_o\in (\ell+2)\col r$.
-We also set the initial solution~$\k^*$ to have~$k_o$ as a second component, i.e.\ $k_2^* = k_o$. \item[Horizontal search:] For the first iteration or as long as~$h_\old$ is strictly smaller than~$h_\new$, we proceed as follows: Update~$h_\old \leftarrow h_\new$ and apply OS to the function~$H(k)=H^3(k,k_2^*)$ defined for~$k\in L\col R = (\ell+1)\col(k_2^*-1)$ using the current value of~$k_1^*$ as the first probe point (i.e.\ $M = k_1^*$ in the first step of OS), for all but the first iteration, for which the default initial probe is used.
+II.
+Horizontal search: For the first iteration or as long as~$h_\old$ is strictly smaller than~$h_\new$: Update~$h_\old \leftarrow h_\new$ and apply OS to the function~$H(k)=H^3(k,k_2^*)$ defined for~$k\in L\col R = (\ell+1)\col(k_2^*-1)$ using the current value of~$k_1^*$ as the first probe point (i.e.\ $M = k_1^*$ in the first step of OS), for all but the first iteration, for which the default initial probe is used.
 This so-called \textit{horizontal search} yields an index~$k^*$ which is a local maximum of~$H$ and which replaces the old value of~$k_1^*$.
-It also returns the score~$h_\new$ of that new~$\k^*$. \item[Vertical search:] If~$h_\old$ is still strictly smaller than~$h_\new$ (which is necessarily the case for the first iteration), we perform a \textit{vertical search}: Update~$h_\old \leftarrow h_\new$ and apply OS to the function~$H(k)=H^3(k_1^*,k)$ defined for~$k\in L\col R = (k_1^*+1)\col r$ using the current value of~$k_2^*$ as the first probe point (i.e.\ $M = k_2^*$ in the first step of OS).
-This yields an index~$k^*$ which is a local maximum of~$H$ and which replaces the old value of~$k_2^*$, as well as the score~$h_\new$ of that new~$\k^*$. \end{description} Unless the new score is no larger than the old one at a certain stage, we alternate between the horizontal and vertical searches, swapping the roles of the fixed and varying components of~$H^3$ and applying OS to the varying one.
+It also returns the score~$h_\new$ of that new~$\k^*$.